T. Ola Avoseh

-Theophilus Olabode Avoseh (born in March 1908), known as T. Ola Avoseh was a local historian, writer and chief of Badagry, Lagos.
-He wrote several booklets and pamphlets in English and Yoruba languages on aspects of the history and culture of Badagry and Epe towns in Lagos, Nigeria.
+Chief Theophilus Olabode Avoseh (born in 21 March 1908 – 12 April 1999), known as T. Ola Avoseh, was a local historian, writer and chief of Badagry, Lagos.
+He wrote several booklets and pamphlets in the English and Yoruba languages on aspects of the history and culture of Badagry and Epe towns in Lagos, Nigeria.

 Early life

 T. Ola Avoseh was born to an Ogu father and an Awori mother in Badagry town.
 He grew up in Ajara Vedo community in Badagry.
-At age 4 in 1912, he started school at the popular St. Thomas’ Primary School in Badagry.
+At age 4 in 1912, he started school at the popular St. Thomas' Primary School in Badagry.
+At 8 years of age in 1916, Avoseh was baptized in the Anglican faith at the Saint Thomas' Anglican Church, Badagry.

 He spent 13 years in the school until 1925 due to demotion and ill-health.
 Side-by-side with his education, he learned carpentry from his father.
 In 1926 he dropped carpentry to become a teacher in his former school.
 In 1929, he sat for and passed the Standard VI examinations as an external candidate.
 His poor health, however, hindered him from securing admission to St. Andrew's College, Oyo; and he failed the Teachers' Higher Elementary Certificate examinations twice in 1932 and 1934.
 In effect, Avoseh did not succeed at furthering his education beyond the primary level.
 It was during this time as a schoolteacher that Avoseh wrote his book on Badagry.
 After teaching for 14 years, Avoseh lost his job in March 1941.
-At 8 years of age in 1916, Avoseh was baptized in the Anglican faith at the Saint Thomas' Anglican Church, Badagry.